NZSCM Training Programme to gain the Diploma in Cosmetic Medicine

 Doctors who have vocational registration in general practice and who have successfully completed the NZSCM diploma will be deemed competent to practice category two cosmetic procedures (as defined in the MCNZ Statement on Cosmetic Procedures) without requiring a collegial relationship.

-Doctors can apply each year to become a trainee member, for training in the modalities of Microsclerotherapy, Temporary Dermal Fillers, Botulinum, Radiofrequency Ablation, Laser and IPL hair, tattoo and vascular and pigmented lesion removal and Photorejuvenation, and Superficial and Medium Depth Chemical Peels.
-There is emphasis on assessment in the theory and practical aspects of performing procedures to meet the prescribed Clinical Standards and provided detailed Protocols.
+Modalities included in the programe circiulum include: Microsclerotherapy, Temporary Dermal Fillers, Botulinum Toxins, Radiofrequency Ablation, Laser and IPL hair, tattoo and vascular and pigmented lesion removal and Photorejuvenation, and Dermal Remodeling treatments- Peels, PRP, dermal needling, skincare etc. There is emphasis on assessment in the theory and practical aspects of performing procedures to meet the prescribed Clinical Standards and provided detailed Protocols.

 Training is undertaken over 2 years (February to February).
 Logbook requirements and the final Practice Audit need to be completed at that time in order that candidates can be presented with the Diploma of Cosmetic Medicine.
 The graduation ceremony is held during the NZSCM Conference which takes place in August.